Christian Solomon Deutsch, ‘About whom is Isaiah speaking?’ (1734–1797)

 About whom is Isaiah speaking?

 He visited a local rabbi to find an answer to the burning question, “About whom is the prophet Isaiah speaking here?”
 The rabbi made an appointment with Solomon to discuss this chapter with him in private.
 He was astonished when the rabbi told him honestly that he believed that Jesus of Nazareth had fulfilled this prophecy.
-Then Solomon went to Leipzig, Berlin, Amsterdam and London looking further for the truth.
-In 1763 after his recovery from a serious illness, Solomon decided to return to Holland.
-On his way by ship to Arnhem, he met a Swiss Christian and in the conversations that followed, his eyes were opened further to Jesus, the Messiah of Israel.
+Then Solomon went to Leipzig, Berlin, Amsterdam and London while looking further for the truth.
+In 1763, after his recovery from a serious illness, Solomon decided to return to Holland.
+On his way by ship to Arnhem, he met a Swiss Christian and in the conversations that followed, his eyes were opened to Jesus, the Messiah of Israel.

 Theologian and pastor